CPoS Changes - Effective Fall 2021

 Scenario 1: A student takes and repeats the same course as follows:

-2) They repeat the course and officially withdraws with a W in their academic record, (no final grade);
+- They repeat the course and officially withdraw with a W in their academic record, (no final grade);

 Answer: A course from which a student withdraws does not count as a repetition of a previously-passed course for determining a student's enrollment status.
 Based on the example provided, the student could be paid for the first three course attempts, but not the fourth.
 The student withdrew from the second attempt, so it does not count as completing or retaking the course.
 Since the student passed the first course attempt, the third attempt counts as the student's paid course retake, so the student is not eligible for Title IV funds to pay the fourth attempt (even if a C is required for progression of the student’s program of study).